Hayes School of Music: Leadership

 In 1988, the artistic and academic growth of the Department of Music resulted in its expansion into an autonomous School of Music (and separation from the College of Fine and Applied Arts).
 In 1989, Arthur Unsworth was named as the first dean of the School of Music.
 From the beginning of the 21st-century to June 30, 2009, the composer William Harbinson, an alumnus of Appalachian, served as dean of the School of Music.
 William Pelto, music theorist and former associate dean of the Ithaca College School of Music, served as the Hayes School's dean from July 2009 through June 2017, after which he served as executive director of The College Music Society.
 James Douthit, a graduate of the Eastman School of Music (University of Rochester) currently serves as dean of the School of Music.

-Today

-Over the course of little more than a century, Lillie Shull Dougherty's extracurricular music classes have evolved into what has become an artistic beacon for North Carolina, the Mariam Cannon Hayes School of Music.
-As does its famous northern counterpart, Juilliard, Appalachian's Hayes School of Music owes a great deal to a patron of the arts connected to the textiles industry (Mariam Cannon Hayes is the daughter of Charles Albert Cannon, the man recognized for making Cannon a brand name, while textile merchant Augustus Juilliard is that school's namesake).

-Degrees
+Academics

 Currently, the Hayes School of Music offers 4 different undergraduate degrees: music performance, music education, music therapy, and music industry studies.
 Performance, Education, and Music Industry Studies all have concentrations.
 The school also offers 3 graduate degrees: Music Performance, Music Therapy, and Music Theory Pedagogy Research & Practice Certificate.
 The school offers no doctoral degrees.